Case study – Emulsification process optimization with instrumented micro-pilot approach

 Our instrumented micro-pilot approach allows to study, in laboratory controlled conditions and with small amount of matter, the coupling effects between product and process and then define optimized conditions for reaching given final properties.
 Scale-up step is tremendously eased by such an approach avoiding usual trial-and-fail practices.

 Mixing micro-pilot on rheometer allows to take advantage of the rheometer sensors and experimental environment.
-Preparation conditions , mixing conditions and ingredients introduction kinetics can be finely determined in order to achieve an emulsion with appropriate final properties under optimised product/process conditions.
+Preparation conditions, mixing conditions and ingredients introduction kinetics can be finely determined in order to achieve an emulsion with appropriate final properties under optimized product/process conditions.

 Strengths of instrumented mixing micro-pilot